CONSIGN: Conformal Segmentation Informed by Spatial Groupings via Decomposition: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We developed a method that transforms heuristic and overconfident softmax scores into predictions backed by user-defined statistical guarantees.
-Our approach stands out for two main reasons: First, we harness the power of spatial correlation to significantly improve prediction quality while minimizing uncertainty.
+We exploit SVD techniques from previous approaches, such as \citet{belhasin2023principal,nehme2023uncertainty}, to introduce a new spatially-aware conformal prediction approach for image segmentation.
+Our approach stands out for three main reasons: First, we harness the power of spatial correlation to significantly improve segmentation quality while minimizing uncertainty.
 This results in a robust tool that allows users to sample insightful predictions with solid statistical assurances.
-Second, our method is easily applicable to any segmentation model that offers samples of predictions, eliminating the need for any insight into the model's internal mechanisms.\\ Currently, main limitations of our method are as follows: As with any (standard) conformal-prediction based uncertainty quantification, the guarantees only hold true under exchangeability assumptions on the data.
-Distribution-shifts or out-of distribution data are currently not addressed by our method, and there are currently no safeguards against this.
-Extensions of conformal prediction in this direct exist, see e.g. \cite{feldman2024robust, gibbs2021adaptive}, and a future goal is to extend our method in this direction.
+Second, our method is easily applicable to any segmentation model that offers samples of predictions.
+Finally, by exploiting the classification nature of our setting and the non-linear projection $P(\cdot)$, we were able to reformulate the theory of \citet{belhasin2023principal} in a way that yields more interpretable and practically meaningful bounds.

+Currently, main limitations of our method are as follows: As with any (standard) conformal-prediction based method, the guarantees hold true under exchangeability assumptions on the data.
+Distribution-shifts or out-of distribution data are currently not addressed by our method.
+Extensions of conformal prediction in this direct exist, see e.g. \cite{gibbs2021adaptive}, and a future goal is to extend our method in this direction.
 A second limitation of our method is the implicit form of the prediction set $\mathcal{C}^*_{\hat \lambda}(X)$, which increases the computational cost, see Appendix \ref{appendixD} for details, and makes it numerically challenging to evaluate if a given candidate segmentation is in $\mathcal{C}^*_{\hat \lambda}(X)$ or not.
 Nevertheless, we believe that this is not a major issue, since the online generation and sampling from the prediction set, which is the main application of our method, is still comparably fast.
-Finally, the SVD-based generation of our prediction set is in some sense still linear, and we believe that there is still potential for improving our method by replacing this with a non-linear mapping.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

-The authors acknowledge the National Cancer Institute and the Foundation for the National Institutes of Health, and their critical role in the creation of the free publicly available LIDC/IDRI Database used in this study.\\ This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/F100800.
-B. V. and E. K. acknowledge funding from BioTechMed-Graz Young Research Group Grant CICLOPS.
+The authors acknowledge the National Cancer Institute and the Foundation for the National Institutes of Health, and their critical role in the creation of the free publicly available LIDC/IDRI Database used in this study.